Identifying and Monitoring Human Rights Abuses Through Natural Language Processing

 The final Dashboard MVP

-The solution is a real-time monitoring system, aimed at collecting and analyzing data from major social media platforms.
-This application, when complete, would collect text data from Twitter, Reddit, Instagram, and Telegram and use an ensemble of language models to identify text likely representative of human rights abuses.
+The proposed solution is a real-time monitoring system that aims to collect and analyze data from major social media platforms such as Twitter, Reddit, Instagram, and Telegram.
+By utilizing a set of ensemble language models, the application can identify text that is likely to represent human rights abuses.

 "We highly recommend, without any hesitation, to work with Omdena to build real-world solutions ."